La Orquesta

 Monica Villavicencio - Co-Director, Producer, Editor

-Monica Villavicencio is a Filipina and Nicaraguan-American writer and filmmaker.
-She tells stories because it’s the best way she knows to make sense of our lives.
+Monica Villavicencio is a documentary filmmaker in Atlanta and the co-founder of Xerophile Studios, a production company specializing in nonfiction storytelling.
+She is passionate about crafting narratives that expand our worlds and help us build intimacy with each other.
 In previous incarnations, she was an NPR Kroc Fellow and has written and produced for public media, an aviation-themed Filipino travel show, and the University of San Francisco, among others.
 She studied literature and anthropology and also writes fiction.

 Stephanie Liu - Co-Director, Producer, Editor

-Stephanie Liu is a Chinese-American documentary filmmaker and writer.
-She's passionate about stories, both discovering and telling them.
-Before making films, she worked at ABC News’ Washington bureau and the World Bank, where she produced multimedia from Côte d'Ivoire, Kenya and the Comoros.
-Born in Chengdu and raised in the Deep South, she has since called many places home.
+Stephanie Liu is a Chinese-American filmmaker and the co-founder of Xerophile Studios, a production company dedicated to nonfiction storytelling.
+She’s fascinated by how stories shape our understanding of the world.
+Before making films, she worked at ABC News’ Washington bureau and the World Bank, where she produced videos from Côte d’Ivoire, Kenya and the Comoros.
+Born in Chengdu and raised in Mississippi and Tennessee, she now calls San Francisco home.

 Kristian Melom - Director of Photography